Campus Improvement Plan

 Class of 2022: 84% of graduates met CCMR indicator

-Evaluation Data Sources: Texas Academic Performance Report and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: Texas Academic Performance Report and State Accountability Report Domain 1

 Strategy 1: Increase the number of students who earn a TEA-approved Industry Based Certification, complete a college level dual credit/enrollment course, complete a College Bridge course and earn college credit on AP Exams.

-Staff Responsible for Monitoring: Principal, Counselors, English IV Team
+Staff Responsible for Monitoring: Counseling Team

 TEA Priorities: